Parashah 8: Vayislach (He sent)

 A question we need to ask ourselves is this: Can/does YHWH act as His own "Messenger" sometimes?
 For example, Genesis 18 - one "messenger/man" says, "shall I HIDE from Abraham what I am about to do?"
-I believe the first person "shall I hide?" and the fact that the "Messenger" is deciding to make a change on the fly rather than carry out orders without question...proves the "angel" there was YHWH.
+It's a dead giveaway that this would have to be YHWH Himself through the "man Yeshua" because of the fact that He speaks in the first person - "shall I hide?" - and the fact that the "Messenger" is deciding to make a change on the fly rather than carry out orders without question.
+This proves the "angel" there was YHWH.

-Now, if that is true...Jacob clearly calls the "Messenger" as "Elohim" (and I grant you that "elohim" can refer to angels).
+Now, if that is true...Jacob clearly calls the "Messenger" as "Elohim" (granted, "elohim" can refer to angels).
 But look at the way it is phrased: 28 He said, "Your name shall no longer be Jacob, but Israel; for you have striven with God and with men and have prevailed."
 (Gen 32:28 NAU)

-So, we agree I think that the "man" is not a man only; the "man" then says of HIMSELF, "you have wrestled with ELOHIM" with verbs in the singular - therefore, Jacob wrestled with YHWH.
+So, we agree that the "man" is not a man only; the "man" then says of HIMSELF, "you have wrestled with ELOHIM" with verbs in the singular - therefore, Jacob wrestled with YHWH.
 "Ki-sarit" (striven) is masculine singular.
 The verb must match the noun in gender and number.
-I would need to check to be 100% certain but I believe references to ELOHIM that are SINGULAR always refer to YHWH - meaning that the verbs are also SINGULAR.
+References to ELOHIM that are SINGULAR always refer to YHWH - meaning that the verbs are also SINGULAR.

 For example, some might say..."If Y'shua came in His Father's name and He is YHWH in that sense, could this not be Y'shua?"
 Can we speak on "Godhead" once Y'shua manifests in the flesh?
 Yes, of course, we can.
 But speaking of it retroactively is harder!
 In other words. we know Y'shua is the Word, and we know the Word becomes flesh at the start of the Gospels, but HOW Y'shua may appear as flesh (as opposed to YHWH) and then return to be the Word and then come down as flesh later--we don't have that info.
 It's COMPLICATED!